FAQ

 Q. What is Harmony SASE?

 • Harmony SASE is a cloud-based Network as a Service designed to simplify secure network, cloud and application access for the modern and distributed workforce.
 It incorporates the Zero Trust and Software-Defined Perimeter models.
-For more information regarding it's features, we recommend going over our "Getting Started" page.
+For more information regarding it's features, we recommend going over our Quick Start page.

 Q. What are Harmony SASE's key features?